Argentina–England football rivalry: 2005 friendly

-The most recent game between the two nations occurred on neutral ground in Geneva on 12 November 2005 when the two teams, having both already qualified for the 2006 FIFA World Cup, met in a friendly.
+Argentina and England would face off again on neutral ground in Geneva on 12 November 2005 when the two teams, having both already qualified for the 2006 FIFA World Cup, met in a friendly.
 Both teams selected strong sides.
 England twice came from behind to beat Argentina 3–2 with goals from Michael Owen from crosses by Steven Gerrard and Joe Cole in the dying moments.
 The result and performance were welcomed enthusiastically by the English press and public.
 The general nature of the match was also less intensely vitriolic than on previous occasions, with The Times reporting, "by the unpleasant standards of previous confrontations, the skirmish between England and Argentina edged towards the saccharine, although the concept is deeply relative.
-The latest encounter featured punches on the terraces, songs about the Falkland Islands, jibes regarding players' sexuality and general churlishness that, believe it or not, represents a significant thaw in diplomatic relations."
+The latest encounter featured no punches on the terraces, songs about the Falkland Islands, jibes regarding players' sexuality and general churlishness that, believe it or not, represents a significant thaw in diplomatic relations."
 England's victory was the first time either side had won consecutive matches against the other.

+2026 World Cup

+On 15 July, Argentina and England played in the 2026 FIFA World Cup semi-final in Atlanta.
+This marked the first time in twenty-one years the teams have met at all, the first in twenty-four years in a major tournament and the first in twenty-eight years that both teams met in the knockout rounds.

+Before kick off, the tension in the stadium had already built up, as each nation's supporters booed and jeered during their opponents' national anthem.
+First, the English national anthem was drowned by chants and jumps from the Argentine fan base that translated as "And they can see, and they can see, whoever doesn't jump is an English man".
+By the third minute, Jude Bellingham was pushed by Leandro Paredes, seemingly unprompted.
+Not long after, play came to a pause as shoving and confrontation started between both teams.
+Four yellow cards were given, three to Argentina, one to England, with a total of 26 fouls committed.
+Players engaged in tripping, shirt tugging, and harsh tackles throughout the first half, calming down during the second.
+England took the lead in the 55th minute with a goal from Anthony Gordon before Argentina came back to win the match with two late goals by Enzo Fernández and Lautaro Martínez, both assisted by Lionel Messi.
+After the 55th minute, Argentina went on to control the match with 88% possession, 2 shots on the post and 3 on target, before the late comeback.

+After the match, some Argentine players controversially displayed a banner taken from the crowd that read "Las Malvinas son Argentinas" ("The Falklands are Argentinian") and later left it on the pitch of the Mercedes-Benz Stadium.

+Additionally, public and media criticism of England manager Thomas Tuchel's tactics after England's goal has led many to call for his dismissal.